Many of the world’s most threatening viruses continue to evolve faster than new medicines can be developed.

 Octavia relies on several enabling technologies like protein display systems, deep mutational scanning, single-cell sorting and deep sequencing.

-Apriori isolates a key protein from our target virus
+Apriori isolates a key protein fragment from the target virus

-Octavia generates millions of synthetic variants in vitro from anchor sequences
+Octavia generates millions of non-replicating, non-infectious variant fragments in vitro from anchor sequences

-We relocate the protein to a display system that lets us measure how the proteins interact with antibodies (antibody drugs or antibodies induced by infection or existing vaccines) as well as human receptors for viral entry into cells
+We relocate the fragments to a display system that lets us measure how these proteins interact with antibodies (antibody drugs or antibodies induced by infection or existing vaccines) as well as human receptors for viral entry into cells

 We use the resulting massive protein–protein interaction data set to train our biologically motivated AI using machine learning

-Our AI then deduces possible future variants and how they might bind to different antibodies, modeling how each variant would behave in real life and identifying variants that pose the greatest potential threat
+Our AI deduces how other potential variants might bind to different antibodies, and models how each variant would behave in real life to identify those that pose the greatest potential threat

-This allows us to reverse engineer variant-proof vaccines and antibody drugs that confer protection against a broad range of the most concerning future variants
+This allows us to reverse engineer variant-proof vaccines and antibody drugs that confer protection against a broad range of the most concerning potential variants